dev-eranda/websocket-chat-app/README.md

 <hr />

 ## Project Background and Overview
-This project demonstrates real-time communication using WebSocket technology, built with Node.js and React.
+This project demonstrates real-time communication using WebSocket technology, built with Node.js and ReactJS.
 It emphasizes the seamless integration of WebSocket protocols, enabling instantaneous data transfer between clients and servers for enhanced interactivity and responsiveness.
 <hr />

 ## Project Goals